jindongyang94/anti-spoofing/README.md

 There are two ways you can test your model.

 1. Launch a live cam and see if the screen is capturing you or your images as real or spoofed: `make predict_video model=vgg16_pretrained.model detector=face_RFB`.
 Similarly, you can change the used model and face_detector.
 2. Classify photos using a pretrained model.
-This is similar to step 3 in "Preprocessing images based on unclassified images": `make classify location=attendance_photos`
+This is similar to step 3 in *Preprocessing images based on unclassified images*: `make classify location=attendance_photos`

 ------------